AlexIII/tcc-g15/README.md

 - Manual fan contoll is not *really* manual.
 If you set fan speed too low the BIOS will takeover and raise the fan speed automatically when the GPU/CPU temperature reaches certain point to prevent overheating.
 - **"Autorun on startup" feature may not work for you.** The autorun adds a task to the Windows Task Scheduler that should start the app on first sign-in after a reboot, but it may fail to run the app due to the system's security policy.
 You can try other approaches to make the app to autostart on your system.
 [Checkout this issue.](https://github.com/AlexIII/tcc-g15/issues/7)
 - On rare occasions, the driver may report bogus GPU temperature.
 [See this issue.](https://github.com/AlexIII/tcc-g15/issues/9)
+- Switching the thermal mode to "G-mode" and back **may result in second-long system-wide freeze** (in the exact moment when the switch is happening).
+This is a known issue with the Dell's thermal control interface.
+Cannot be fixed.
+Make sure to disable fail-safe feature if you don't want the app to switch the thermal mode automatically.

 ## Why AWCC is BAD